Louis D. Rubin Jr.: Military service, journalism, and literary criticism

+Career

 Years at Hollins College and UNC–Chapel Hill

 Rubin joined the faculty at Hollins College (now Hollins University) in 1957, soon becoming a full professor and chairman of the Department of English.
 He brought noted authors such as Eudora Welty, Howard Nemerov and William Golding to campus as writers-in-residence, founded the Hollins Critic literary journal, and in 1960 established a co-ed graduate-level creative writing program at the women's college.
 Rubin's tenure at Hollins (1957–67) coincided with societal changes that saw women from the school aspiring to make a mark professionally in the arts, the sciences, and in business.
 He served as mentor and writing teacher to many of them, including novelists Lee Smith, Elizabeth Forsythe Hailey, Annie Dillard, and Sylvia Wilkinson; poets Jane Gentry Vance and Elizabeth Seydel Morgan; literary editor Shannon Ravenel; literary critics Anne Goodwyn Jones and Lucinda MacKethan; and many more.
 During this period he also published a number of influential critical studies, including The Faraway Country: Writers of the Modern South (1963), and founded the Southern Literary Studies series at Louisiana State University Press.

-Rubin moved to Chapel Hill, North Carolina in 1967 to join the faculty of the Department of English at the University of North Carolina as professor, and later was named to the University Distinguished Professor chair there.
-He continued to be a leading voice in the study of the American South, co-founding the Southern Literary Journal with C. Hugh Holman, and co-founding the Society for the Study of Southern Literature there.
+Rubin moved to Chapel Hill, North Carolina in 1967 to join the faculty of the Department of English at the University of North Carolina at Chapel Hill (UNC-Chapel Hill) as professor, and later was named to the University Distinguished Professor chair there.
+He continued to be a leading voice in the study of the American South, co-founding the Southern Literary Journal with C. Hugh Holman and co-founding the Society for the Study of Southern Literature as well.
 His publications included major bibliographic, historical, and critical volumes, including A Bibliographical Guide to the Study of Southern Literature (1969) and The History of Southern Literature (1985) that solidified the field of study that his first book had helped to establish.
 Many of Rubin's students at UNC-Chapel Hill went on to become noted scholars in their own right, and he continued to teach courses in creative writing and English to future novelists including Jill McCorkle and Kaye Gibbons.
 He also helped establish the careers of many literary scholars, among them Joseph M. Flora, Fred Hobson, and MaryAnn Wimsatt.
 He retired from teaching in 1989.